learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ```

 But it seems unwise to hard-code the discount to `0.25`.
 Management's whims on
-discount rates change almost daily, so it might be 25% or 35% or 17%.
-Who knows.
+discount rates change almost daily, as the corporate sales offices' machine-learning
-Many programmers get stuck thinking about all possible what-ifs and that's not
-good.
-Here, though, it's pretty clear this is likely to change.
-Let's make this
-function a little bit more flexible.
-To do this, we'll specify that the discount
-should be passed in as an argument.
+algorithms recommend new discount rates.
+Because of this, we want to encode the
+discount rate as a _parameter_ of the function.

 ```js
 function discountedPrice(itemPrice, discount){